-If your plants are very intolerant of wet feet (such as California oak trees, for example), it’s best not to plant under them.
-Consult with alocal independent garden centerfor advice.
+- If your plants are intolerant of wet feet (California oak trees, for example), it's best not to plant under them.
+Consult with a local independent garden center for advice.

-If growing evergreen plants, choose types that can tolerate winter sun after the leaves drop, and be aware that plants that have super-delicate leaves could be damaged by leaf blowers in the fall.
+- If growing evergreen plants, choose types that can tolerate winter sun after the leaves drop.
+Be aware that plants that have super-delicate leaves could be damaged by leaf blowers in the fall.

 Best Plants for Dry Shade Conditions (Zones 4-11)

-We're including our favorite plants that look beautiful in dry shade below; the list includes ferns, blooming perennials, groundcovers, and shrubs that you can grow confidently in a variety of shady growing conditions.
-The featured plants vary in light requirements (from partial sun to full shade), water needs (not all are truly drought-tolerant plants and may need additional irrigation in truly dry conditions), and growing zones, so there's something for everyone here!
+We're including our favorite plants that look beautiful in dry shade below.
+The list includes ferns, blooming perennials, groundcovers, and shrubs that can grow confidently in a variety of shady growing conditions.
+The featured plants vary in light requirements (from partial sun to full shade).
+As well as water needs (not all are truly drought-tolerant plants and may need additional irrigation in truly dry conditions).
+And growing zones, so there's something for everyone here!

 Brilliant silver leaves with contrasting green veins are distinctive and eye-catching in shaded beds and woodland gardens.
 Clusters of tiny blue flowers bloom in the spring.
 Use en masse to create a shimmering groundcover or use individually as a garden accent.
 Full to partial shade.
 Up to 12" tall, 24" wide; blooms reach 18" tall.
 Zones 3-8.